ARMmbed/mbed-os-example-pelion/README.md

 <span class="notes">**Note:** `mbed-bootloader` is primarily optimized for `GCC_ARM`, so you may want to compile it with that toolchain.
 Before jumping to the next step, you should compile and flash the bootloader and then connect over the virtual serial port to ensure the bootloader is running correctly.
 You can ignore errors related to checksum verification or failure to jump to application - these are expected at this stage.</span>

-## Validation and testing
+## Validation and testing for the board configuration

-In addition to having an example application succesfully connected to Pelion DM, it's required to ensure that the application is working correcly in multiple situations.
-This can be achived by running the following tests:
+The board needs to pass the underlying Mbed OS tests and be supported by official Mbed OS release.

 - Mbed OS tests (as described in our [documentation](https://os.mbed.com/docs/mbed-os/latest/porting/testing.html))

-  `mbed test`
+  `cd mbed-os`
+  `mbed test -m <target> -t <toolchain>`

 - Mbed OS integration tests

   See [mbed-os/TESTS/integration/README.md](https://github.com/ARMmbed/mbed-os/blob/sip-workshop/TESTS/integration/README.md) (sip-workshop branch)

+  `cd mbed-os`
-  `mbed test -t <toolchain> -m <platform> -n *integration-* -DINTEGRATION_TESTS -v`
+  `mbed test -t <toolchain> -m <board> -n *integration-* -DINTEGRATION_TESTS -v`

-- Pelion Client tests, including firmware update.

-  See the [testing](./TESTS/README.md) documentation to validate the configuration in this example.
+## Validation and testing for the client configuration

+Basic pelion features are required to work:
+- Connects to Pelion in developer mode.
+- Firmware can be updated.
+- Responsive to REST API commands.

+This should be verified by executing the Pelion E2E python test library tests.

+- Install the prerequisites listed in the README of the [pelion-e2e-python-test-library](https://github.com/ARMmbed/pelion-e2e-python-test-library).
+- Configure your API-key as instructed in the same README.
+- Basic tests can be then executed as:

+    `pytest TESTS/pelion-e2e-python-test-library/tests/dev-client-tests.py`

+    After the first test starts running, press the reset-button on your board to start bootstrap/registration.

+<span class="notes">**Note:** Future version will bring in also firmware update test as part of the minimum test set.</span>.

 # Known-issues